Volleyball Teams in the USA

 Teams, Divisions and Competitive Quality

-More than 1000 universities and colleges in the USA offer athletic scholarships to women volleyball players.
+More than a thousand universities and colleges in the USA offer athletic scholarships to women volleyball players.
 Competitive quality is from high to low.
-A few teams are equal to the world’s best professional teams.
+Some teams are equal to the world’s best professional teams.
 Most American teams are similar to secondary European leagues.

 There are five categories of American volleyball teams: